Skip to main content

 Measuring for Perfect Fit

-Step 1: Measure the exterior dimensions of the chase at the top, where the cover will be positioned.
-For rectangular chases, measure both length and width.
+Step 1: Measure the exterior of the chase at the top where the cover sits.
+For a rectangular chase, get both length and width.

 Custom Designs and Non-Standard Applications

-Angled Chases: Mountain homes and A-frame designs often feature sloped chases that require covers with varying skirt heights to maintain proper drainage.
+• Angled chases: Mountain homes and A-frames often have sloped chases that need a cover with varying skirt heights to keep water draining the right way.

-Architectural Details: Custom edge profiles, decorative elements, or specific color matching for landmark or historic properties.
+• Architectural details: Custom edge profiles, decorative touches, or a specific color match for a landmark or historic property.

-Oversized Commercial Applications: Apartment buildings, condominiums, or commercial structures with large factory-built chimneys.
+• Oversized commercial work: Apartment buildings, condos, and commercial structures with big factory-built chimneys.

-Contact us directly for custom fabrication pricing.
-We collaborate with the manufacturer to develop specifications that meet your exact requirements while maintaining structural integrity and weather protection.
+Give us a call for custom fabrication pricing.
+We work with the manufacturer to spec something that meets your exact needs while keeping the cover strong and weathertight.

 Common Chase Cover Failure Modes in Denver